geraldopmj/geraldopmj/README.md

 - 📫 How to reach me: **geraldo.pmj@gmail.com**

 - 👋 About me: I'm an Archaeologist aspiring to be a Front-end Developer!
-I also love photography, playing guitar/bass and go cycling on weekends.
+I also love photography, playing guitar/bass and go cycling or swimming on weekends.

 <h3 align="center">Languages:</h3>
 <p align="center">